 - Training may take place provided the group size is kept to 6, including the instructor.

-- Racing is being provided on Sundays and Wednesday evenings.
+- Racing is being provided on Sundays.
 The format is pursuits to minimise the number of boats starting at the same time.

-- Club boats may be used when there is a duty team.
+- Club boats may be used when there is a duty team (double handers must be members of the same family).

 - Sailing is permitted in single handers.